Skip to main content

 • Enrollment Alerts

-Checking this option will enable the Meraki cloud to send an email when a client device enrolls in a network.
-This will alert an administrator when a device is added to a network.
+Checking this option will enable the Meraki cloud to send an email when a client endpoint enrolls in a network.
+This will alert an administrator when an endpoint is added to a network.

-It is very important to ensure that your managed devices retain the Meraki management profile, as this is the way your client devices check in to the Meraki cloud.
+It is very important to ensure that your managed endpoints retain the Meraki management profile, as this is the way your client endpoint checks in to the Meraki cloud.

-Network-wide alerts can be configured for the following MV camera event:
+Network-wide alerts can be configured for the following camera event:

 • A camera goes offline for (x) minutes